About Barr Gazetas

 Pradumn is an active member of the BCO and The Academy of Urbanism and is currently writing a fantasy adventure novel which he hopes to publish in the future.

 Renata Bruni joined Barr Gazetas in 2005 after qualifying in Accounting and Finance at Southbank University.
-She became Finance Manager in 2014, overlooking the financial side of the business.
+She became Finance Manager in 2014, and then Finance Director in March 2021, overlooking the financial side of the business.

 She is a member of AFMG (Architects Financial Management Group).